York Meet Registrar's April

 Cost - we pay the postage.

 Time saver - you save time as you no longer need to wait for the meet notice to arrive, then complete the form, put a self addressed stamped envelope in with your registration form and make a trip to the post office.

 Accuracy of information - ensuring the information we have on file is correct and eliminating errors due to illegible penmanship.

-For more information click on the links above:
+For information on our Chapters and the Train Collectors Association click on the links above:

 Eastern Divison is the sole sponsor of the York Train Meet.
 It is the largest division within the Train Collectors Association with over 6,600 members.
 The York Train Meet has a long history dating back to 1964 when it began holding its first train meet in the Blue Hall, also known as Memorial Hall.
 When you hear the old timers tell how they used to secure their tables, you can't help but smile.
 It was a free for all and whoever managed to get to the table first laid claim to it for the entire meet.
 Read more...

 Upstate New York Chapter - founded in 2012, they are the newest chapter in the Eastern Division.
 With a membership fast approaching 400, they are the fastest growing chapter in TCA.
 If you live in this area check out what they have to offer - train meets several times a year and bus trips to the York Train Meet.
 Click on their logo for information on their upcoming bus trip.